eomii/rules_ll/docs/quickstart/quickstart.md

 # Quickstart

-This guide will explain how to set up `rules_ll` in your project.
+This guide explains how to set up `rules_ll` in your project.

 ???
 "System Requirements"